-Before the feast, decorate your house in the colors of Kwanzaa (red, green and black) either using conventional party supplies, such as streamers, or with symbols from black culture, such as the African-American flag.
-You could also use items from nature, or, if your family also celebrates Christmas, consider decorating your tree with red, green and black ornaments and lights.
+Before the feast, decorate your house in the colors of Kwanzaa (red, green and black) either using conventional party supplies, such as streamers or with symbols from the black American culture, such as the African-American flag.
+You could also use items from nature or, if your family also celebrates Christmas, consider decorating your tree with red, green, and black ornaments and lights.

 If you’re looking for favors to give the children after the feast or as gifts on Kwanzaa’s final day, consider books about the holiday.